 -

-Ikea Morgedal - A pocket spring mattress with a layer of memory foam for personalized support and good ventilation.
+Ikea Morgedal - A pocket spring mattress with a memory foam layer for personalized support and good ventilation.

 -

-Tediber - A memory foam and natural latex mattress, offering firm but comfortable support for people suffering from back pain.
+Tediber - A memory foam and natural latex mattress, offering firm yet comfortable support for people suffering from back pain.

 -